Verzuz: ◆- And Brandy vs Monica who held an accumulate of 4.2 million viewersThe views are not to be confused with the concurrent estimated apex peaks during the live Instagram presentation, as number of viewers gradually gain throughout the live, and results are totaled at the end of the live with the approximate number of visitors who visited the page. Legal issues with Triller

 At the time of the press release, Triller representatives did not respond to a request for comment, however in September 2022 Swizz and Timbaland reached an amicable agreement with Triller in which the case was settled.
 Triller Executive Chairman Bobby Sarnevesht stated that the “Creators started this and will continue building it, this is a victorious moment in the Triller and Verzuz relationship as we march together toward the public markets.”

+By June 2024, Swizz and Timbaland would reacquire Verzuz and begin a partnership with X.